If you’re about to design your organization’s first annual report, first, take a breath.

 Yes, it’s a big project.
 But it doesn’t have to be overwhelming.

 Whether you’re a team of one or five, with or without a marketing background, your annual report can be something you're proud of (without it consuming your entire quarter).
-Think of it as an opportunity to share the work you’ve done and the impact your team has made in a way that’s clear, grounded, and actually enjoyable.
+Think of it as an opportunity to share the work you’ve done and the change your team has made in a way that’s clear, grounded, and actually enjoyable.

 Here’s what we wish every nonprofit team knew before diving in.